skylarkcob/hocwp-theme/hocwp/readme.txt

 * 19/12/2024: Use dynamic theme prefix as option name and all pages.
 So user cannot change theme folder name.
 * 19/12/2024: Define function to get or update global $hocwp_theme object.
 * 19/12/2024: Check attributes array first in HTML_Tag class.
+* 19/12/2024: Must use camelCase for variables and PascalCase for function in Javascript.
+* 20/12/2024: Full big update for HTML Tag class.

 = 7.0.7 =
 * 30/05/2024: Update improve search extension.